nevillejodie/Hack-From-Home/README.md

 - create a question for 'did we sleep last night?' with yes and no functionality
 - change the doc/med question to 'have we washed today?' so it links in with the clean button better

+include push notification as the question itself: click yes or no. If they click yes, add a point, if they click no, make suggestions.